chipsalliance/dromajo/readme.txt

   - Compressed instructions
   - dynamic XLEN change

-- VirtIO console, network, block device and 9P filesystem
+- VirtIO console, network, block device, input and 9P filesystem

+- Graphical display with SDL

+- JSON configuration file

 - x86 system emulator based on KVM

 - small code, easy to modify, no external dependancies

-- Javascript demo version running 64 bit Linux
+- Javascript demo version

 2) Installation
 ---------------

-- The libraries libcurl and OpenSSL should be installed.
+- The libraries libcurl, OpenSSL and SDL should be installed.
 On a Fedora system you can do it with:

-  sudo yum install openssl-devel libcurl-devel
+  sudo yum install openssl-devel libcurl-devel SDL-devel

-  It is possible to compile the programs without these libraries by commenting CONFIG_FS_NET in the Makefile.
+  It is possible to compile the programs without these libraries by commenting CONFIG_FS_NET and/or CONFIG_SDL in the Makefile.

 - Edit the Makefile to disable the 128 bit target if you compile on a 32 bit host (for the 128 bit RISCV target the compiler must support